-The bestselling author of Mayflower sheds new light on one of the iconic stories of the American West
+The bestselling author of In the Heart of the Sea–soon to be a major motion picture–and author of the forthcoming Valiant Ambition (May 2016), sheds new light on one of the iconic stories of the American West

 Little Bighorn and Custer are names synonymous in the American imagination with unmatched bravery and spectacular defeat.
 Mythologized as Custer’s Last Stand, the June 1876 battle has been equated with other famous last stands, from the Spartans’ defeat at Thermopylae to Davy Crockett at the Alamo.